shadow/atlas/latency/README.md

   over the day.
 There's not much of a point in spending all our daily credit allowance in 1 hour.
 Slow down our hammering of API usage.
 Spread out our spending so we're less bursty and can stay closer to the limit for longer.

+# `04-fetch-all-pairs-results.py`

+Run this after `03-al-pairs-ping.py`.
+Periodically while 03 is running is fine too.
+This fetches the results from RIPE and stores them all in a file.

+The size of the output file `cache/all-pairs-results.json` will get quite large, thus the script only rewrites the file periodically (controlled with `--write-results-every`, default to every 5 fetched results).
+Yes it would be better if this wrote one result per line and simply appended to this file, but that's not how I wrote it 2 years ago, sorry.